 Janet Y. Chen

-Ying Ying Tan is an Associate Professor and Head of Linguistics and Multilingual Studies at Nanyang Technological University, Singapore.
+Ying-Ying Tan is Associate Professor of Linguistics and Multilingual Studies at Nanyang Technological University, Singapore.

-Pritipuspa A. Mishra is a Lecturer in the Department of History at the University of Southampton, United Kingdom.
+Pritipuspa Mishra is Associate Professor in the Department of History at the University of Southampton, the United Kingdom.